Noahs212/Pattern-Matching-Sorting-and-Graph-Algos/README.md

 # Pattern-Matching-Sorting-and-Graph-Algos
 An implementations of several sorting, graph, and pattern matching algorithms for generic data types and included unit testing.
-As well as edge, graph, vertex, disjoint set, and disjoing set node classes for the graph algorithms.
+As well as edge, graph, vertex, disjoint set, and disjoint set node classes for the graph algorithms.

 Sorting Algorithms:
   insertion sort,